 If you wish to communicate via a confidential web-based reporting system, you may contact the third-party vendor at:

-If you have a concern regarding an accounting or auditing matter and wish to submit the concern confidentially or anonymously, you may do so by using the web-based reporting system described above, calling the Liberty Compliance Line or sending a letter or fax to the General Counsel of Liberty Interactive Corporation as described above.
+If you have a concern regarding an accounting or auditing matter and wish to submit the concern confidentially or anonymously, you may do so by using the web-based reporting system described above, calling the Liberty Compliance Line or sending a letter or fax to the Chief Legal Officer of Liberty Interactive Corporation as described above.
 Your message will be forwarded to one or more non-employee directors of Liberty Interactive Corporation, including the Chairman of the Audit Committee of the Board of Directors of Liberty Interactive Corporation.
 The concerns raised by your message also will be addressed by one or more members of management.

 To the extent it is legally possible to do so, the Company will maintain the confidentiality of anyone who is requesting guidance or who is reporting a violation or other questionable behavior.
 The Code prohibits any employee from retaliation or taking any other adverse action against another for reporting a violation or raising a legal or ethical concern.